Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/day7/README.md

 # What am I working on?

-I am going to be working on the final destination for the game (the planet- Xenoa).
+I am going to be developing